Practice at the Highest Level of Nursing

 Visit the Costs & Financial Aid page for full information about financial support.

-The faculty admissions committee will review applications once each year for fall admission.
+The faculty admissions committee will review applications once a year for fall admission.
 All DNP program applicants must complete the Graduate School’s online application and submit the required supplementary materials.

-Extended Deadline: April 1 (CNS, Population Health, and Systems Leadership & Innovation tracks) (interviews to be scheduled at a later date)
+Extended Deadline: April 1 (CNS, Population Health, and Systems Leadership & Innovation tracks) (interviews to be scheduled later)

-After an initial application review, eligible applicants will be invited for an interview in mid-January through late-February.
-All applicants must participate in an interview in order to be considered for this program.
-Interview dates and times will be assigned by the School of Nursing.
+After an initial application review, eligible applicants will be invited for an interview mid-January through late February.
+Eligible applicants must participate in an interview to be considered for this program.
+The School of Nursing assigns the interview dates and times.

 Application Materials